-Redemption item Redemption ratio
+Redemption Item Redemption Ratio

-17mm projectile 50 coins/50 rounds
+17mm Projectile 50 coins/50 rounds

-42mm projectile 75 coins/5 rounds
+42mm Projectile 75 coins/5 rounds

 After the start of the competition, for each round of projectiles fired by a robot, the Projectile Allowance corresponding to the type of projectiles fired is reduced by 1.
+The Projectile Allowance for 17mm and 42mm projectiles is calculated separately.
 When the corresponding Projectile Allowance is not zero, the launching Mechanism will remain powered on; otherwise it will be powered off.
+If a Hero Robot launches more projectiles than its allowance (the Speed Monitor Module detects a 42mm projectile has been fired when the Projectile Allowance is 0), the Referee System will shield all the Armor Modules of the other team's robots and Base from 42mm projectile damage.